Privacy Shield Policy

 Atlantic Media may disclose personal information to Agents, including but not limited to, providers of analytical, hosting, payment processing and other support services.
 Agents may have access to personal information if needed to perform their functions for Atlantic Media.
 Atlantic Media does not transfer the personal information of EEA, United Kingdom, or Swiss residents to non-Agent third parties unless the resident is provided with an opt-out opportunity (or an opt-in opportunity for sensitive data) before such a transfer.

 Atlantic Media will require its Agents to safeguard personal information consistent with this Policy by contract obligating the Agent to provide at least the same level of protection as is required by the EU-U.S. and Swiss-U.S. Privacy Shield Principles.
-Under certain circumstances, Atlantic Media is liable for onward transfers of personal information from the EEA where its Agent processes personal information inconsistent with the EU-U.S. and Swiss-U.S. Privacy Shield Principles, unless Atlantic Media proves that it is not responsible for the event giving rise to the damages.
+Under certain circumstances, Atlantic Media is liable for onward transfers of personal information received from the EEA, United Kingdom, or Switzerland where its Agent processes personal information inconsistent with the EU-U.S. and Swiss-U.S. Privacy Shield Principles, unless Atlantic Media proves that it is not responsible for the event giving rise to the damages.

 Access and Correction

 Pursuant to the Privacy Shield principles, Atlantic Media acknowledges the right of EEA, United Kingdom, and Swiss individuals to access their personal data.
 In addition, Atlantic Media will take reasonable steps to permit individuals to correct, amend, or delete such information that is demonstrated to be inaccurate, incomplete, or processed inconsistently with the Privacy Shield principles.
 An individual may request to access his or her information, or otherwise correct, amend, or delete his or her information pursuant to the EU-U.S. and Swiss-U.S. Privacy Shield Principles by contacting us at the address given below.